danyanhavas/impressionEstimator/README.md

 Good news!
 You can do this in 3 simple steps.
 Feel free to ignore the steps if you're familiar with R:

 <ul>
-<li> Download impressionEstimator.R by right-clicking on the link and clicking Save Link As or equivalent
+<li> Download impressionEstimator.R by right-clicking on the [link to the file](https://github.com/danyanhavas/impressionEstimator/blob/master/impressionEstimator.R) and clicking Save Link As or equivalent
 <li> Open R/RStudio
-<li> Change to the Downloads directory and run the impressionEstimator.R file
+<li> If you're on Windows, move the impressionEstimator.R file to C:\Users\Public
+<li> Execute the code below in R
 </ul>

 If you're on a Mac, copy the following commands into R: